Assessing the Public Perception of Security and Privacy

 PACT (Public Perception of Security and Privacy: Assessing Knowledge, Collecting Evidence, Translating Research into Action) is a European Commission 7th Framework Programme (FP7) project.
 It is a 3-year collaborative project involving 11 project partners across the Europe.
 RAND Europe leads the empirical work of PACT, which aims to:

 - assess existing knowledge about the relationship between security and privacy and the role played by trust and concern;

 - collect empirical evidence through a pan-European survey on the public perception of the relation between privacy, fundamental rights, and security;

 - analyse the main factors that affect public assessment of the security and privacy implications of given security intervention.

-RAND Europe is leading the design and analysis of a large-scale survey that aims to collect responses from 27,000 participants across the EU member states using face-to-face interviews and internet surveys.
-The survey questionnaire involves asking participants' preferences in real-life situations where different factors related to privacy and security may arise.
+RAND Europe led the design and analysis of a large-scale survey in which responses were collected from over 26,000 participants across 27 EU Member States (Croatia joined the EU after the project inception) using face-to-face interviews and Internet surveys.
+The survey questionnaire covered three pertinent real-life situations where different factors related to privacy and security may arise, namely:

 Neil Robinson, Co-Principal Investigator

 Charlene Rohr, QA